Leejames2305/Leejames2305/README.md

-# About Me
+# About
-Hi there! <br>I'm currently an undergraduate that is highly passioned in Robotics and ML, as well as building Electronics & Programming.
+Exploring and Building stuff ...

 ## I used these:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)